CITIZENSIXTYNINE/c69.uk/README.md

 [c69.uk](c69.uk) is my personal website. its more of a "business card" than a portafolio or whatever.

-The site measures under 5kb by itself.
+The site measures under 10kb by itself. <!-- this limit increases every fucking time i update the site please help -->

 Site is hosted on [Github Pages](github.io) and uses [DigitalOcean](https://digitalocean.com) as its "CDN" for images and documents.